-[Section 3602(11) of the Education Law] (2010-11 Estimated Aid = \$96.0 Million)
+[Section 3602(11) of the Education Law] (2011-12 Estimated Aid = \$96.0 Million)

 This aid is available to those districts or BOCES serving persons 21 years of age or older who have not received a high school diploma or a high school equivalency diploma, who attend Employment Preparation Education programs provided by the district or BOCES which lead to a high school diploma or high school equivalency diploma.
-Such programs must provide services in accordance with a comprehensive plan of service as approved by the Commissioner of Education.
-For the first time in several years, \$2.5 million of the available \$96.0 million was not made available to districts and/or BOCES for services to students over the age of 21 who were not enrolled in any school in the base year and who possess a high school diploma or a high school equivalency diploma, but who fail to demonstrate basic educational competencies.
+Such programs must provide services in accordance with a comprehensive plan of service as approved by the Commissioner of Education. \$2.5 million of the available \$96.0 million is available to districts and/or BOCES for services to students over the age of 21 who were not enrolled in any school in the base year and who possess a high school diploma or a high school equivalency diploma, but who fail to demonstrate basic educational competencies.